doammii/ai-agents-for-beginners/03-agentic-design-patterns/README.md

 - **Embrace uncertainty but establish trust**.
   - A certain level of Agent uncertainty is expected.
 Uncertainty is a key element of agent design.
   - Trust and transparency are foundational layers of Agent design.
-  - Humans are in control of when the Agent is on/off and Agent status is clearly visible at all times.
+  - Humans are in control of when the Agent is on/off and Agent status is clearly visible at all times.(가시적 제어 및 피드백)

 ## The Guidelines to Implement These Principles